Nav1203/plan_parser/README-approach.md

 - **Flexible `stages` dict** allows new stages without schema changes.
 - **Metadata tracking** enables debugging and audit of extraction logic along with confidence check and LLM remarks for classification which can be used to refine classification prompt.

+---

+## Disclaimer

+I have used AI tools (Cursor, ChatGPT) for helping to understand the data and at the same time do a lot of the heavy lifting in terms of writing syntax, since no prehand warning wasn't given suggesting not to.
+The apporach and the method implemented remains to be my contribution.
+Looking forward to your review.